Guinea's constitutional court validates Conde's re-election

 Conde’s emphatic re-election appears to have subdued the opposition at least for now.
 After saying he would call upon his supporters to protest against the alleged election fraud, Diallo later told them to remain calm.

 The president faces major challenges in his second term, including a lingering Ebola outbreak and a slump in metals prices.
-Both have dogged his efforts to revive the economy of Africa’s main producer of the aluminum ore, bauxite.

-Reporting by Saliou Samb; Writing by Joe Bavier, editing by David Evans
+Both have dogged his efforts to revive the economy of Africa’s main producer of the aluminium ore, bauxite.
+(Reporting by Saliou Samb; Writing by Joe Bavier, editing by David Evans)